WoIfer/ADS_Garden/README.md

 # ADS_Garden
-aAsimple visual to test ADS logic rules.
+A simple visual tool to test and visualize ADS logic rules.